 A positive attitude goes a long way in promoting a healthy lifestyle.
 Try something new, find an activity that you love, explore new recipes that taste delicious.

-Thomas finds inspiration in the ongoing exploration of his new way of eating.
+Brian finds inspiration in the ongoing exploration of his new way of eating.
 A plant based diet has helped him to lose 30 lbs, reduce his blood pressure and eliminate nearly all of his asthma symptoms.
 “I am close to perfecting my jackfruit Maui “ribs” and vegan eggplant parmigiana.
 I love creating healthful tasty soups, especially at this time of year.”

 A common trait among my most dedicated patients is perseverance.
 Jacquie has never given up despite ups and downs with her health.
 She is “determined to be her best self!”
 You are your own best doctor.
 Small steps can add up to big results.
 I wish you great success in reaching your health goals.